xprogamer008/TheOtherHostRoles/README.md

 The Marshall is a crewmate that, on task completion, is revealed to all crewmates.<br>
 Impostors and neutrals cannot see the revealed Marshall.<br>
 Optionally, Madmates can see the revealed Marshall.<br>

+### Doctor

+Create and idea by EXC4LIBUR<br>
+Most of the Insperation : [Here](https://www.youtube.com/watch?v=w-G39yJCHeA)
+Based of Reviver from TownOfChaos<br>

+Team : Crewmates<br>
+Basis : Crewmate<br>

+The Doctor has a special ability that only one roles shares in similarity.<br>
+He can report bodies to revive them but he doesn't suicide like the [Alturist](#alturist).<br>
+Optionally he can have arrows pointing towards bodies.<br>

+[QUICK NOTE, This role may have some bugs due to it made by being a bug in the Amnesiacs code]

+### Revived

+Create and idea by EXC4LIBUR

+Team : Crewmates<br>
+Basis : Crewmate<br>

+The Undecided cannot be obtained in the settings of that game.
+The only way to get this Role is by being a Crewmate [ANY TYPE] and getting killed by a neutral killer or Impostor And then getting revived by the Doctor.

+### Parademic

+Team : Crewmates<br>
+Basis : Scientist<br>

+Original Idea from [PUMPkin Gaming](https://www.youtube.com/@pumpkingaming5548)<br>

+The Parademic can shield someone like the Medic.<br>
+Also he can see the cause of death for each person who died like a [Nurse](#nurse).<br>
+The Parademic also has accses to vitals.<br>

 ## Neutral